Get more information about CDA Technical Institute by clicking links below:

 - Estimated cost of required books and supplies are around $1,990*

 - $5,800 is the average amount of student loans borrowed for this program**

-- More than 30 students completed this program in the previous reported year
+- Last year, more than 50 students completed this program

 - The welding program takes about 7 months to complete